opensearch-project/opensearch-migrations/deployment/cdk/opensearch-service-migration/README.md

 npm install -g aws-cdk
 ```

-2- **Bootstrap CDK**: if you have not run CDK previously in the configured region of you account, it is necessary to run the following command from the `opensearch-service-migration` directory to set up a small CloudFormation stack of resources that CDK needs to function within your account
+2- **Bootstrap CDK**: if you have not run CDK previously in the configured region of you account, it is necessary to run the following command from the same directory as this README to set up a small CloudFormation stack of resources that CDK needs to function within your account

 ```shell
 # Execute from the deployment/cdk/opensearch-service-migration directory